What is minoxidil?

 What happens if I forget to take it one day?

-Can I buy it over the counter?
+Can I buy minoxidil over the counter?

-In 1996, the FDA approved the over the counter sale of topical minoxidil (Rogaine) for the treatment of male patterned baldness in men and women.
+In 1996, the FDA approved the over the counter sale of topical minoxidil (Rogaine) for the treatment of male patterned baldness in both men and women.

 Who is not a good candidate for Rogaine use?

 Minoxidil typically works for patients who have experienced hair loss for less than 5 years and still have a good number of hairs remaining on the balding areas.
 If your hair loss is completed, and there are only a few miniaturized hairs visible, minoxidil cannot bring your hair back.
-The medication label says that it can only help the vertex of the scalp based on the initial studies that lead to its market introduction for hair loss.
-After examining your hair loss, a hair specialist may recommend minoxidil to help decrease hair loss in other areas of the scalp.
+The medication label says that it can only help the vertex of the scalp based on the initial studies that led to its market introduction for hair loss.
+After examining your hair loss, a hair restoration specialist may recommend minoxidil to help decrease hair loss in other areas of the scalp.